Staphylococcus aureus Classification

 Disease and incubation time

-In more severe cases, symptoms such as headache, muscle cramps and temporary in blood pressure and heart rate also occur.
+In more severe cases, symptoms such as headache, muscle cramps and temporary changes in blood pressure and heart rate also occur.
 Recovery usually takes 2 days and even longer in more severe cases.

 Risk groups

-All are susceptible to Staphylococcus aureus.
+All groups are susceptible to Staphylococcus aureus.

 Prevention Staphylococcus aureus